 Although not required for small business owners in most states, small business IRAs are a great way for owners and their employees to save for their futures.
 There are two major accounts you can set up as a small business owner, each with different set-up requirements, flexible options, and employee participation rules.
-One is called the Simplified Employee Pension (SEP) IRA, and the other is called the Savings Incentive Match Plan for Employees (SIMPLE) IRA.
-Here are the most common questions small business owners have with regards to these two account options:
+One is called the Savings Incentive Match Plan for Employees (SIMPLE) IRA.
+Here are the most common questions small business owners have with regards to these this account option:

 - How does matching work?
 For employers who choose the matching plan (rather than the flat 2% plan), employees will decide how much of their income they would like to contribute directly into their SIMPLE IRA.
 The employer then matches up to 3% of their income into the plan.
 If the employee decides to contribute 2%, the employer will also match the 2%.
 If the employee decides to contribute 5%, the employer will only have the ability to match up to 3%.

 How do the tax deductions work?
-Just like with SEP IRAs, employers can deduct contributions to a SIMPLE IRAs annually.
+Employers can deduct contributions to a SIMPLE IRAs annually.
 The employee only pays the taxes on the distributions when they list it as taxable income on their tax returns.